franciccone/ecommerce-react/README.md

 ## Dependencies

-- React Bootstrap to give format to the application.
+- React Bootstrap and Bootstrap Vanilla (according to React Bootstrap advice) to give format to the application.
 - SASS to add styles and overwrite some React Bootstrap styles.
+- FireBase for data persistence
 - Sweetalerts2 for announce the successful or failed booking.
 - React Router Dom for navigation.
 - React Icons to add icons.